 The DFDL unit undertakes mostly early-stage trials, classified as phase I or II, which aim to assess the safety and effectiveness of a particular treatment.
 The HUG Clinical Research Centre provides methodological and logistical support to the unit.

-The DFDL Unit plan to expand its activities as researchers gain a better understanding of the factors that cause cancers to emerge.
+The DFDL Unit plans to expand its activities as researchers gain a better understanding of the factors that cause cancers to emerge.
 This will allow specific treatments to be devised for different types of tumour.
-In the next 12 months, we expect to develop several new individualised therapies, as a result of research in the areas of immune treatment, anti-cancer vaccines and cell therapy.
+In the next 12 months, we expect to develop several new individualized therapies, as a result of research in the areas of immune treatment, anti-cancer vaccines, and cell therapy.
 Thanks to the unit’s highly motivated and dynamic team, 15 new trials were launched in 2013 alone, three years after the unit was set up.

 One of the main objectives in the coming months is to create greater awareness of its activities among the general public and professionals in the field of oncology.
 A description of the unit’s activities and a list of the clinical trials currently admitting participants is available on the website.

 The Dr. Henri Dubois-Ferrière Dinu Lipatti Foundation Onco-Haematology Research Unit offers a window on future innovative treatments for cancer and leukaemia.

 The trials conducted by the unit are selected from among existing Swiss and international research projects, based on their clinical and scientific potential.

 Depending on the context (stage and type of cancer targeted), the aim of a trial may be to test either a new molecule or a combination of drugs.
 Trials give patients access to innovative treatments that have not yet been approved by the relevant regulatory authorities (SwissMedic).

 The decision to take part in a clinical trial requires careful thought.
 You should make sure you receive detailed information about the drugs being evaluated, the way the trial will be run, and the possible risks and benefits.